lukasbirki/Workshop-Classification/README.md

-# Cross-lingual supervised text classification
+# Multi-class and Multi-label Text Classification in Python

 <center>